Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Other than that, you might imagine ZRX as a generic unit of currency which can be freely traded for others at current rates.
 By its nature, ZRX trading is probably going to be largely automated and done on an as-needed basis.

-The 1 billion coin supply limit (of which 500 million are in circulation), next to its utility and wide use, suggests that it may still have a lot of room to grow.
+The 1 billion coin supply limit (of which 500 million are in circulation), next to its impressive utility and wide use, suggests that it still has a lot of room to grow.